September 16-20, 1972: A Trip to North Carolina

 September, 1972: A Diary Entry

-What happened next, I only know from the accounts of my Mother and my Uncle Bud, who called me on that Thursday afternoon.
-My Mom and Dad had arrived at my Uncle's house just before lunchtime, and they had a couple hours' visit and a bit of lunch before my Dad went out to the car to bring in their luggage.
-It's unclear whether my Mom or my uncle was with him when he went out to the car, but, apparently, when my Dad leaned into the car to get something he had a massive stroke and keeled over.
-He was taken to the hospital and my Mom called Judy and myself.
-The Bank let me take time off immediately, and my sister flew to Detroit from North Carolina.
-I drove over and arrived the next day, about when my sister did.
+What happened next, I only know from the accounts of my mother and my uncle Bud, who called me on that Thursday afternoon.
+My Mom and Dad had arrived at my uncle's house just before lunchtime, and they had a couple hours' visit and a bit of lunch before my Dad went out to the car to bring in their luggage.
+It's unclear whether my mom or my uncle was with him when he went out to the car, but, apparently, when my Dad leaned into the car to get something he had a massive stroke and keeled over.
+He was taken to the hospital and my mom called Judy and me.
+The Bank let me take time off immediately, and my sister and I arrived in Detroit on Friday.
 We both arrived before our Dad passed away, although he never regained consciousness.

 The album page for that trip home in September is one of the album pages for this year, but I want to use the opportunity in this diary note to record the thoughts I wrote down when that trip was over.